veddevv/RoPY/README.md

 # RoPY - Roblox User Info Python Script 🎮🐍

 **RoPY** is a simple Python script that fetches detailed information about any Roblox user by utilizing Roblox's public API.
-This script provides essential user details such as username, display name, creation date, avatar URL, follower count, friend count, and whether the user is banned.
+This script provides essential user details such as username, display name, creation date, avatar URL, and more.

 ## Features ✨
 - Fetch Roblox user profile information: username, display name, creation date, avatar URL, and more.